Back to blog

 Subject: surface tension of [liquid]

-Action: drop falls, ripples spread
+Action: a drop falls, ripples spread

 Context: black backdrop, side light